studyathome-internationally/hub/docs/studyathome/privacy.md

 cookies before playing a video.
 Please read the [privacy information of google](https://policies.google.com/technologies/cookies?hl=en).

+### Access analysis

+The access analysis tool [Matomo](https://github.com/matomo-org/matomo) is used for access tracking.
+All data collected this way cannot be linked to individual persons.
+The following data is saved:

+* Anonymized IP addresses of the users (the last 1 byte is deleted, e.g. 81.217.21.xxx)
+* Count and duration of access
+* Operating system, browser version and screen resolution used for access

 ## Data transmission

 The data will not be passed on to third parties.
 In case of problems